-If re-elected in November, she intends to closely follow the development of west Saint-Henri and Canada Malting, the Lionel-Groulx sector as well as the future of eastern Pointe-Saint-Charles.
-Finally, given all the development happening in her district, Sophie Thiébaut, also wants to focus on traffic issues.
+Reelected in 2013, she closely follows the development of west Saint-Henri and Canada Malting, the Lionel-Groulx sector as well as the future of eastern Pointe-Saint-Charles.
+And given all the development happening in her district, Sophie Thiébaut, also wants to focus on traffic issues.

 Sophie Thiébaut sits on the Social Development and Montreal Diversity Committee at City Hall and is Projet Montréal’s Social development critic.